 1. They don’t know how to add value.

 While our goal should be to arm our reps with the information and insights they need to be successful in the field, we don’t need to master every element of the sale before we have them report for active duty.
-If you think about the sales process as a series of steps (for example, discovery, qualification, solutioning, negotiation, and so on), don’t worry about ensuring reps are highly proficient in each one before they start speaking to customers.
+If you think about the sales process as a series of steps (for example, discovery, qualification, solutioning, negotiation, and so on), don’t worry about ensuring reps are highly proficient in every one before they start speaking to customers.
 It’s the first couple that are most important in the early days.

 Being able to add that crucial initial value to your customers lies in delivering a killer 30-second pitch, asking the right discovery questions, and helping your audience decide if your solution is even right for them in the first place.
 The most common follow-up question reps ask is, “But what if I get through that first bit and the customer starts asking me things about our solution that I don’t know?”
 “You should be so lucky!”
 I say.
 Understanding the most intimate details of your solution are definitely important (and you should look to layer them in as quickly as possible), but they’re useless if you never get far enough into a customer interaction to use them.
 In other words, when learning how to add value, focus on the first thing first.